 The most serious juvenile offenses will be adjudicated before a judge in the juvenile division of the NJ Family Court system.
 Juveniles will have a “plea hearing” where the prosecutor may make a plea offer.
 If you are not satisfied with this offer, the case will be tried before a judge.
 The trial will be conducted much like an adult criminal trial, except the proceedings are confidential and closed to the public.

 If the judge finds the juvenile is guilty of the crime alleged, the juvenile is said to be “adjudicated delinquent.”
 The juvenile will be given a disposition, which is like a sentence in adult court.
 While the purpose of the juvenile system is said to be rehabilitative, in practice some of the types of rehabilitation ordered can be quite harsh.
 In certain cases, it could include mandatory time in the juvenile hall for your child.
 It is vital that you have an experienced juvenile crimes attorney representing your child’s interests and fighting so that the harshest penalties are not imposed.

 Call Our Experienced Atlantic County Juvenile Defense Attorneys Today

 While the New Jersey juvenile justice system mandates that your child be represented by counsel, whom you choose as that counsel could be the difference between your child’s matter being dropped and your child being adjudicated delinquent.
-It may be hard to focus on technical legal matters when you are worried about your child’s overall well-being, which is why our experienced juvenile defense attorneys at the Law Offices of John J. Zarych will be with you every step of the way.
+It may be hard to focus on technical legal matters when you are worried about your child’s overall well-being, which is why our experienced Atlantic County and Atlantic City juvenile criminal defense attorneys at the Law Offices of John J. Zarych will be with you every step of the way.
 Call us today at (609) 616-4956 for a confidential and completely free consultation.